"The Cure for Everything is Saltwater, Sweat, Tears, or the Sea."

 Original from the archives of the S.P.H.S©

 The pioneer navigator, William H. Kasch, "Capt.
-Bill" (as he was affectionately called), the owner of Kasch Navigation Co, bought his first boat in 1901, to haul freight and mail to Friday Harbor, between towing jobs.
-He found business was so good, he formed the Inter-Island Navigation Co in 1913.
-After the war Kasch returned to his inter-island business to sell the slow, old Georgia and purchased the Alverene, that quickly became a very popular boat among his many island and Bellingham patrons.
+Bill" (as he was affectionately called), the owner of Kasch Navigation Co., bought his first boat in 1901 to haul freight and mail to Friday Harbor, between towing jobs.
+He found business was so good, he formed the Inter-Island Navigation Co. in 1913.
+After the war, Kasch returned to his inter-island business to sell the slow, old Georgia and purchased the Alverene, which quickly became a very popular boat among his many island and Bellingham patrons.

 Following the death of "Captain Bill" in 1927, his wife, Adelaide, continued to operate the fine steamer for several years.